Eryadu/Java_feb_2025/src/studyMaterial/functionalInterface/functionalInterface.md

    and avoid using lengthy codes for the anonymous class implementation.
 Various built-in interfaces were declared with
    @FunctionalInterface annotation and made functional from Java 8.
 They are of 4 types, Function, Consumer, Predicate, and Supplier.
+ // By default variable declared in Functional Interface are public, Static, final

+## Variables are public static final.
+That means:
+public → visible everywhere.
+static → belongs to the interface itself (not to any instance). final → cannot be changed after being assigned (it's a constant).
+This is true for all variables in interfaces, not just functional interfaces.

 ## What is Functional Interface in Java?
    Java is an object-oriented programming language i.e. everything in java rotates around the java classes and their objects.